-I started out writing a roundup post with the best keto instant pot recipes.
-I planned to mention a few of the popular cookbooks, but then realized the article will just get too long and decided to write a separate post about instant pot keto cookbooks.
+I started writing a roundup post with the best keto instant pot recipes.
+I planned to mention a few popular cookbooks but then realized the article would get too long and decided to write a separate post about instant pot keto cookbooks.

 Many of my favorite food bloggers are publishing printed and kindle recipe books.

-What I generally like about cookbooks is that they are printed, there are a limited number of recipes and each one is generally contained on one easy to read page.
+I generally like cookbooks because they are printed, there are a limited number of recipes, and each one is usually contained on one easy-to-read page.

 The must-have keto instant pot recipe book is: